 Depending on the aim of your research and the methods and procedures you use, your data can be quantitative or qualitative.
 Quantitative data, whether objective (e.g., size measurements) or subjective (e.g., rating one’s own happiness on a scale), is what is usually collected in experimental research.
-Quantitative data is expressed in numbers and analyzed with the most common statistical methods.
+Quantitative data are expressed in numbers and analyzed with the most common statistical methods.
 Qualitative data, on the other hand, can consist of case studies or historical documents, or it can be collected through surveys and interviews.
-Qualitative data is expressed in words and needs to be categorized and interpreted to yield meaningful outcomes.
+Qualitative data are expressed in words and needs to be categorized and interpreted to yield meaningful outcomes.

 Quantitative data example: Height differences between two groups of participants

 Qualitative data example: Subjective feedback on the food quality in the work cafeteria